LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 * Each ``RAJA::expt::Reduce`` argument to ``RAJA::forall`` is templated on
   a reduction operator, and takes a reference to a target variable to write the final reduction result to, ``&rs`` and ``&rm`` in the example code above.
-The reduction operation will include the initial value of the given target variable.
+The reduction operation will include the existing value of the given target variable.
 * The kernel body lambda expression passed to ``RAJA::forall`` requires an argument corresponding to each ``RAJA::expt::Reduce`` argument, ``_rs`` and